BrackEYEtestology: Ranking the First 11 Teams in the Tourney

 Plenty of action beyond the headliners shifted the early-season landscape.
 Georgia quietly improved to 4-0 by taking down in-state rival Georgia Tech, a win that reinforces the Bulldogs’ steady climb under their current regime.
 Meanwhile, UCF pulled off one of the night’s biggest surprises by upsetting Texas A&M, a result that could age very well if the Knights continue trending upward.
 Taken together, these outcomes added another layer to what’s becoming a highly competitive and unpredictable start to the college basketball season.

-Sons of NBA Players in College Basketball 2025-2026 headlined by dads LeBron, Carmelo, the “Human Highlight Film”, and more!
+Sons of NBA Players in College Basketball 2025-2026 headlined by dads Lebron, Carmelo, but many more

 An impressive roster of freshmen are jumping onto the college basketball scene in 2025-2026 and a few of them have familiar names from NBA greats.